CodeChefVIT/interiAR/README.md

 ## Features
-- AR Based Application For Visualizing An Empty Space
+- AR Based Application For Visualizing An Empty Space .
-- Uses Dynamic Binding Of AR Visuals
+- Uses Dynamic Binding Of AR Visuals .
-- Can Be Extended to different Objects based on Usage for a need
+- Can Be Extended to different Objects and Field of Interests for the Development .